Deniss Romanovs

-Deniss Romanovs (born 2 September 1978) is a retired Latvian football goalkeeper.
+Deniss Romanovs (born 2 September 1978) is a Latvian professional football coach and former player who played as a goalkeeper.
+He is currently the goalkeeping coach of Latvian First League club Riga Mariners.

 Club career

 His early career was spent with Latvian sides Skonto-Metāls, Valmiera, Ventspils and Ditton.

-During the 2008/09 season he joined Slavia Praha.
+During the 2008–09 season he joined Slavia Prague.

 In July 2010 Romanovs moved to Azerbaijan, signing a two-year deal with Khazar Lankaran.

-In January 2011 he joined Indonesian club Cendrawasih.
-After the first round of the championship due to some internal problems the championship was stopped, the foreigners' limit was changed and Cendrawasih ended its existence.
+In January 2011 he joined Indonesian club Cendrawasih Papua ahead of the inaugural (and only) Liga Primer Indonesia season.
+During the half-season break, the league was stopped due to internal problems.
+The club was dissolved almost immadiately.

-Before the start of the 2013 season Romanovs joined Indonesian Premier League newcomers Pro Duta.
+Before the start of the 2013 season, Romanovs joined Indonesian Premier League newcomers Pro Duta.
 On 24 October 2013 he scored a goal from the penalty spot in a 6-0 league victory over Bontang.
 On 28 November 2013, Romanovs signed with Pelita Bandung Raya.

 International career

 Romanovs made his debut for Latvia in a friendly match against Bahrain in 2004.